Stateful-Academy/Cinema/index.md

     - Align the Trailing, Leading, and Bottom `10` points to the `Safe Area`
     - Set the vertical space to the `posterImageView` to `10`.

 Really great work!
 Build and run the app to ensure it works properly!
-If you have no bugs commit these changes!

 ---